 Bentonite clay also benefits the body because it has the ability to produce a charge that is electrical in nature when it comes in contact with liquid — similar to how earthing (touching your bare feet to the earth, in particular wet grass).
 When the clay touches any type of fluid (normally water), it takes on a different charge and is thought to bind to any present toxins within the fluid.

-While in its natural state, bentonite clay has negatively charged electrons intact, most toxins and heavy metals have positively charged electrons.
+While in its natural state, bentonite clay has negatively charged molecules, most toxins and heavy metals have positively charged molecules.
 This allows the two to bind together easily and stay united while the toxin removal process happens.

 Bentonite clay essentially “seeks” toxins in the body to bind with because naturally any substance that has a missing ion (which gives it its “charge”) looks for oppositely charged types of substances that will make it complete.
 Upon binding, the clay is then able to help remove toxins, chemicals, impurities and “heavy metals” from the gut, skin and mouth.